Mexican migrant shelters brace for coronavirus amid border uncertainty

-CIUDAD JUAREZ, Mexico/MEXICO CITY (Reuters) - Mexican authorities and migrant shelters along the U.S. border are racing to respond to the coronavirus as fears mount that they will be overwhelmed by an intensification of the Trump administration’s hardline immigration policies.
+CIUDAD JUAREZ, Mexico/MEXICO CITY, March 18 (Reuters) - M exican authorities and migrant shelters along the U.S. border are racing to respond to the coronavirus as fears mount that they will be overwhelmed by an intensification of the Trump administration’s hardline immigration policies.

 In Ciudad Juarez, ground zero for the Trump administration’s ‘Remain in Mexico’ policy - which sends asylum seekers to Mexico to await their U.S. hearings - shelter directors running crowded facilities are scrambling to improve hygiene and keep migrants safe.